openscm/OpenSCM-Calibration/README.rst

 - tests
 - docs
+- installation section in docs
+- add note about needing poetry to be installed before anything will work (installation instructions here https://python-poetry.org/docs/#installing-with-the-official-installer, use pipx or pip to install)
+- check py.typed file is in built package
 - CI
 - notebooks
-- installation
-- add note about needing poetry to be installed before anything will work (installation instructions here https://python-poetry.org/docs/#installing-with-the-official-installer, use pipx or pip to install)
-- check py.typed file is in built package